Events

 project of a hosted Blazor WebAssembly solution or a Blazor Server app.

-This article uses a local database that doesn't require user authentication.
+This article pertains to the use of a local database that doesn't require user authentication.
 Production apps should use the most secure authentication flow available.
 For more information on authentication for deployed test and production Blazor apps, see the articles in the Blazor Security and Identity node.

 For Microsoft Azure services, we recommend using managed identities.
 Managed identities securely authenticate to Azure services without storing credentials in app code.
 For more information, see the following resources: